shutterstock

 README files structure

-• Contribution guidelines informing on how others can contribute to the project.
-This includes guidelines for submitting issues, feature requests, and pull requests.
+• Contribution guidelines informing how others can contribute to the project, with guidelines for submitting issues, feature requests, and pull requests

 The exact structure of a README file largely depends on the nature of your project and whether it is for internal use or open-sourced.
 For example, an internal project may not need sections for contribution and contact information.